jiahong-fu/Equivariant-Proximal-Operator/README.md

 ## Usage:
 ```
-Detail usage can be found in the corresponding subfolders (such as [./Super-Resolution/](./Super-Resolution/)).
+Detail usage can be found in the corresponding subfolders (such as./Super-Resolution/).
 ```